-(e) Redeemable units:
+(d) Redeemable units:

-All units of the Trust are redeemable at the Unitholder's option and accordingly are classified as financial liabilities and presented as "net assets attributable to holders of redeemable units" in the consolidated statement of financial position.
+All units of the Trust are redeemable at the Unitholder's option and have different distribution features between the classes and accordingly are classified as financial liabilities and presented as "net assets attributable to holders of redeemable units" in the consolidated statement of financial position.
 Units redeemed are accounted for in the period during which the redemption is effective.
 Resultant gains on redemption are recognized in the consolidated statement of comprehensive income (loss) in the same period.

-(f) Revenue recognition:
+(e) Revenue recognition: